kubevious/kubevious/docs/rules-engine.md

 ![Kubevious Marker Editor Affected Objects](https://github.com/kubevious/media/raw/master/screens/rules-engine/rule-editor-affected-markers.png)

 ## Concepts
-Validations in rules engine are applied to items of the diagram.
+Validations in the rules engine are applied to items of the diagram.
 Every item in the diagram is defined using its **kind** and **name**.
 Items have sets of property groups associated.
 They are visible in the *Properties* window of the selected item.
 Such property groups can hold raw YAML configuration, or synthetic key-value pairs of additional properties, labels, annotation, etc. Property groups can be used in the diagram to filter items and use in conditions to associate errors, warnings, and custom markers.

-Diagram has a graph-like structure, so rules have the capability of graph traversal.
+Diagrams have a graph-like structure, so rules have the capability of graph traversal.

 ![Kubevious Diagram Node](https://github.com/kubevious/media/raw/master/screens/rules-engine/diagram-node.png)